ryanjohnsonnc/harveys/readme.md

 [![devDependency Status](https://david-dm.org/zurb/foundation-zurb-template/dev-status.svg)](https://david-dm.org/zurb/foundation-zurb-template#info=devDependencies)

-This project is based on The ZURB Template from Foundation[Foundation for Sites](http://foundation.zurb.com/sites).
+This project is based on The ZURB Template from Foundation [Foundation for Sites](http://foundation.zurb.com/sites).
 It has a Gulp-powered build system with these features:

 - Handlebars HTML templates with Panini
 - Sass compilation and prefixing